badlogic/cc-antidebug/README.md

 # cc-antidebug

-Disable Claude Code's anti-debugging so you can debug your Node.js apps that integrate the official Claude Code TypeScript SDK.
+Patches Claude Code to enable debugging and cost tracking features.

 ## Problem

-Claude Code's TypeScript SDK prevents debugging by checking for inspector/debugger presence and terminating the `claude` process if detected.
-This is very annoying.
+1. Claude Code's TypeScript SDK prevents debugging by checking for inspector/debugger presence and terminating the process if detected
+2. The `/cost` command is restricted to Free tier users only, preventing Pro/Max users from tracking their token usage

 ## Solution